Near-maxima of the two-dimensional Discrete Gaussian Free Field

-This explains why the various known ways to ``norm'' the lattice-cLQG measure lead to the same limiting object, except for an overall (deterministic) normalization constant.
+This corollary explains why the various known ways to ``norm'' the lattice-cLQG measure lead to the same limiting object, except for an overall (deterministic) normalization constant.
 Besides $\Phi(t)=1$, which reduces to \eqref{e:1.5}, the choice $\Phi(t):=t$ leads to the so called derivative martingale.

+The near-extremal process will likely find its natural counterparts in the studies of other logarithmically-correlated fields.
+This includes the problem of the most visited site for random walks in planar domains; see~\cite{AB,ABL} and~\cite{Jego} for recent results on the ``thick points'' in that context.
+Our conclusions are also used in a companion paper~\cite{BGL} to control fractal properties of the~cLQG.

-The remainder of this paper is organized as follows.
-In the next section (Section~\ref{sec3}) we recall a number of known facts about the DGFF, its extreme values and connection to the ballot theorems.
-Section~\ref{sec-4a} establishes useful conditions for identifying random measures with cLQG.
+The remainder of the present paper is organized as follows.
+In Section~\ref{sec3} we recall a number of known facts about the DGFF, its extreme values and connection to the ballot theorems.
+Section~\ref{sec-4a} establishes useful conditions for identifying random measures with the cLQG.
 Section~\ref{sec4} is devoted to calculations and estimates of moments of the measure~$\zeta_N^D$ which are then used, in Section~\ref{sec5}, to prove Theorem~\ref{thm-A} and Corollary~\ref{cor-2.5}.